Uranium Dioxide SDS

 • Inhalation

 Inhalation of uranium powders may irritate the respiratory system.
 Exposure may cause irreversible kidney damage or acute necrotic arterial lesions.
-Inhalation of large particles of uranium materials or chronic exposure to uranium powders may result in radiation damage to internal tissues, especially the lungs and bones; the likelihood and extent of radiation damage increases with higher uranium enrichment.
+Inhalation of large particles of uranium materials or chronic exposure to uranium powders may result in radiation damage to internal tissues, especially the lungs, and bones; the likelihood and extent of radiation damage increases with higher uranium enrichment.

-In addition to effects from short term exposure, damage may include pulmonary fibrosis and malignant pulmonary neoplasia, anemia and blood disorders, liver damage, bone effects, sterility, and cancers.
+In addition to effects from short-term exposure, damage may include pulmonary fibrosis and malignant pulmonary neoplasia, anemia and blood disorders, liver damage, bone effects, sterility, and cancers.

 • Skin contact

 Contact with uranium powders may result in dermatitis.
-Contact with uranium solutions may allow absorption of uranium through the skin.
+Contact with uranium solutions may allow the absorption of uranium through the skin.

 • Eye contact